lgjenqui/CSC495-DevOpsProject/status_report_2.md

 **Retrospectives**
 - What worked:
+ - Merging most of the PRs and integration of code changes into dev.
+ - Addressing retrospective from the first sprint.
+ - Almost addressing a major portion of the originally proposed pipeline.
+This has given us the flexibility to add additional steps in the pipeline.

 - What didn't work:
   - Spent too much time trying to configure Kubernetes in a complicated way